 An inclusive approach to growth

-- 6. Work to raise the level of workforce skills to support future business growth. - 7.
-Ensure that all local people are in a position to benefit from the growth which takes place in the borough.
+- 6. Work with partners to deliver a skilled workforce that supports future business growth. - 7.
+Work with partners to ensure that all local people are in a position to benefit from the growth which takes place in the borough.